sha5p/Assignment_3_T_AI_Systems_Advanced_Programming/README.md

 ### Player State Machine and Script

 The player runs 3 different state machines which control different aspects of the player requiring these multiple states at the same time.
 They include a state machine for attacks, movement and dimension changing.
 Both the movement and attacks run off the modulated state machine and class while the dimension changer uses a state machine script.
-So for player two diffrent state machine scenes were connected/instansiated to the player as shown below.
+So for the player, two different state machine scenes were connected/instantiated to the player as shown below.

 ![image](https://github.com/user-attachments/assets/d2e5d06a-dca5-42b0-8551-c850d6ca08d5)
 ![image](https://github.com/user-attachments/assets/012da2ec-dc78-4ee7-bc03-3600d5e26fa5)